srbutler1/arkansas-ai-foundry-hackathon/README.md

 - Teams can consist of 1-4 members
 - All code must be original or properly attributed
-- Submissions must address one of the challenge tracks
+- Submissions must address a practical business problem
 - Projects must be submitted by the deadline

 ### Judging Criteria